DheerajKN/Spring-CMS-Generator/README.md

     ~/Desktop/spring-CMS-Generator.sh cms User

 Using this command which automatically creates UserController, User, UserService files along with all the imports and needed Auto-wiring among them.
-You can create any kind of combinations with these 3 keywords c, m, s like you can have create only Service and Model using **ms** etc.
+You can create any kind of combinations with these 3 keywords c, m, s like you can have create only Service and Model using **ms** etc. and the necessary Auto-wiring and file imports are handled.

+## Extra Flags in Controller Component

 - **--need-sample**

   For controller we have a seperate flag that auto-generates certain code-snippets that is widely used in controller like generating **GET, POST, PUT, DELETE request mapping** along with description on how to **fetch data via Request Body, PathVariable, RequestParam** or **RequestHeader.**

-        ~/Desktop/spring-CMS-Generator.sh c User --need-sample
+        ~/Desktop/spring-CMS-Generator.sh m User --need-sample

+## Extra Flags in Model Component

+- **--import-sql**

+  For model we have a seperate flag that auto-generates commented insert sql statments as per the `property Name` and `data Type` that is being passed while generation into import.sql for both main and test environments.

+        ~/Desktop/spring-CMS-Generator.sh m User --import-sql

+  - **-times**

+    `--import-sql` flag has an extension flag `-times` we will replicate the number of times the insert statement will be created in import.sql.
+All the insert statement will be under multiLine comment

+          ~/Desktop/spring-CMS-Generator.sh m User --import-sql -times=5

+    The above statement will create insert statement for `User` entity 5 times in import.sql

 ### Extra Features in Model component